 Moving on to working step 2 of the funnel.
-Each step of the customer path to completing the order has cost us from 8 to 10 percent of customers.
-This ultimately means that only 40 percent of the users who started making their order have actually completed it.
+Each step of the customer path to completing the order has cost us 8-10% percent of customers.
+This ultimately means that only 40% of the users who started making their order have actually completed it.

 We’ve launched an auto email campaign for each stage of the order making process.
 Leaving on any step of the funnel (be it the page where they enter their contact/billing data or the page where they must complete their purchase) would result in customers receiving an auto email.
 These emails:

 – inform customers about an unfinished order,

 – show them the value of the product,

 – notify them about the work they’ve already done in the editor (which they might lose)